-Parliamentarians have also been supporting initiatives in the OSCE Parliamentary Assembly to move all OSCE States (including France, Russia, UK, USA and NATO) to adopt no-first-use policies, and initiative at the United Nations General Assembly for a global nofirst-use policy.
+Parliamentarians have also been supporting initiatives in the OSCE Parliamentary Assembly to move all OSCE States (including France, Russia, UK, USA and other NATO countries) to adopt no-first-use policies, and support an initiative at the United Nations General Assembly for a global prohibition on the first-use of nuclear weapons.

-In some of the nuclear-armed States, the high operational readiness to use nuclear weapons is combined with authority of the President/Prime Minister to use nuclear weapons without having to seek approval of their parliament/congress for approval.
+In some of the nuclear armed States, the high operational readiness to use nuclear weapons is combined with authority of the President/Prime Minister to use nuclear weapons without having to seek approval of their parliament/congress.